Anna and the Apocalypse: Home media

 The US theatrical release (93 minutes) was only given a digital release on 12 February 2019.
 It was made available on Hulu on 13 November 2019.

-The film was released on region 2 DVD on 8 April 2019, by Vertigo Releasing through Kaleidoscope Home Entertainment.
-It was released in a region-free two-disc Blu-ray on 2 December 2019, by Second Sight Films.
+The film was released on region 2 DVD on 8 April 2019 by Vertigo Releasing through Kaleidoscope Home Entertainment.
+Second Sight Films released it in a region-free two-disc Blu-ray on 2 December 2019.
 Both the UK theatrical release (97 minutes) and the director's cut (108 minutes) are included in the set, the latter containing roughly ten minutes of footage absent from the theatrical version.

 Reception

 Box office

-In the United States and Canada the film debuted to $52,588 from five cinemas, an average of $10,518.
+In the United States and Canada, the film debuted to $52,588 from five cinemas, an average of $10,518.

 Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 77% based on 122 reviews, with an average rating of 6.7/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 77% based on 127 reviews, with an average rating of 6.7/10.
 The website's critical consensus reads, "Anna and the Apocalypse finds fresh brains and a lot of heart in the crowded zombie genre—not to mention a fun genre mashup populated by rootable characters."
 On Metacritic, the film has a weighted average score of 63 out of 100, based on 26 critics, indicating "generally favourable reviews".

 Dread Central gave it 5 out of 5 stars, saying that it's "not just a great movie but a great musical as well."